xyproto/autocpp/README.md

 # autocpp

-Package for dealing with C++ projects
+Package for dealing with C++ projects.

+# WORK IN PROGRESS